werf/werf/docs/pages/configuration/stapel_image/docker_directive.md

 * `EXPOSE` to inform Docker that the container listens on the specified network ports at runtime (read more [here](https://docs.docker.com/engine/reference/builder/#expose))
 * `ENTRYPOINT` to configure a container that will run as an executable (read more [here](https://docs.docker.com/engine/reference/builder/#entrypoint)).
 * `CMD` to provide default arguments for the `ENTRYPOINT` to configure a container that will run as an executable (read more [here](https://docs.docker.com/engine/reference/builder/#cmd)).
-* `STOPSIGNAL` to set the system call signal that will be sent to the container to exit (read more [here](https://docs.docker.com/engine/reference/builder/#stopsignal))
 * `HEALTHCHECK` to tell Docker how to test a container to check that it is still working (read more [here](https://docs.docker.com/engine/reference/builder/#healthcheck))

 These instructions can be specified in the `docker` config directive.